alexyepiz/Porfolio/README.md

 ## 🔗 About This Portfolio

-This portfolio is designed to highlight my technical skills and projects for internship applications and professional opportunities.
-Future projects will include topics in:
+This portfolio is designed to highlight my work in areas such as:

 - Machine Learning
 - Quantitative Finance
 - Statistics

-Feel free to explore the projects and code.
-For any inquiries, connect with me on [LinkedIn](https://www.linkedin.com/in/alex-yepiz-93b736260) or [Email](mailto:sayepiz@asu.edu)

 ## Contact